 Simply put: your customers use Google in order to find great local businesses.

-It goes without saying that you should claim your business on Google and make sure that your business information, as displayed on Google products and services, is always up to date and accurate.
+It goes without saying that you should claim your business on Google My Business and make sure that your business information, as displayed on Google products and services, is always up to date and accurate.

 - According to Search Engine Land: 50 percent of mobile users visit stores within one day of performing a local search.
 And 92 percent of users choose a business that appears on page 1 of local search results.